komar41/vigma/README.md

 # Installation Guide

-[Video guide]() of all the steps for Windows users.
+This guide provides detailed steps to install and set up the eMoGis system, including software installations, project setup, and running the application.

 ## Software Installations

 - Follow this [guide](https://docs.anaconda.com/free/anaconda/install/index.html) to install Anaconda.
-- Follow this [link](https://nodejs.org/en/download/prebuilt-installer) to install Node.
-Prebuilt installer is the easiest way to perform installation.
+- Follow this [link](https://nodejs.org/en/download/) to install Node.
+Prebuilt binaries/installer is the easiest way to perform installation.
-- Visual Studio Code
+- Follow this [link](https://code.visualstudio.com/download) to download and install Visual Studio Code (vscode).
+You may use other code editors other than vscode as well.

+This short [video]() illustrates how to perform these software installations.

 ## Project Setup